breecummins/social_sampling_in_epidemics/README.md

- ## Generating contact network, transmission network, and genetic sequences
+ ## Generating contact network, transmission network, and genetic sequences from an epidemic compartmental model

  To run FAVITES, create a configuration file (an example is `tests/favites_hiv_test_config.txt` or see multiple versions in `simulations/study_parameters_20220929`).
 General documentation for FAVITES is here: https://github.com/niemasd/FAVITES/wiki, and is particularly good at explaining the parameters for the genetic sequence evolutionary model.
 The following lists parameters that were especially important during our simulations of an HIV epidemic.